Our archives speak for themselves: Dive into the archives ofHéritage Montréal, through a selection of articles published in their entirety.

 The group also aims to protect the flora and fauna of the park and surrounding cemeteries.
 Members ofHéritage Montréal automatically become members of Les Amis de la Montagne.
 If you do not wish to join this new group, please let us know by April 15.

 Les Amis de la Montagne need volunteers.
 If you're interested in campaigning against the tower, you can join the Amis.
-We are also thinking of asking the Ministry of Cultural Affairs to classify the mountain as a "natural district".
-Members ofHéritage Montréal have recently written articles about Mount Royal for La Presse, Le Devoir and La Gazette.
+We're also thinking of asking the Ministère des Affaires culturelles to classify the mountain as a "natural district".
+Members ofHéritage Montréal recently wrote articles about Mount Royal in La Presse, Le Devoir and the Gazette.
 If you haven't read them, please contact our office and we'll send you copies.

 1 comment